Territorial Abbey of Monte Oliveto Maggiore: Interior

 The monastery is accessed through a drawbridge which leads to a medieval palace in red brickwork, surmounted by a massive quadrangular tower with barbicans and merlons.
 This edifice was begun in 1393 as the fortified gate of the complex; it was completed in 1526 and restored in the 19th century.
 Over the entrance arch is a terracotta depicting Madonna with Child and Two Angels attributed to the Della Robbia family, as well as the St Benedict Blessing nearby.

-After the entrance structure is a long alley with cypresses, sided by the botanical garden of the old pharmacy (destroyed in 1896) a cistern from 1533.
+After the entrance structure is a long alley with cypresses, sided by the botanical garden of the old pharmacy (destroyed in 1896) and a cistern from 1533.
 At the alley's end is the bell tower, in Romanesque-Gothic style, and the apse of the church, which has a Gothic façade.

 Chiostro Grande

 The Chiostro Grande ("Great Cloister") has a rectangular plan and was realized between 1426 and 1443.
-On the oldest side it has a two-storey loggia and a pit, dating to 1439.
+On the oldest side, it has a two-storey loggia and a pit, dating to 1439.
 The frescoes of the Life of St. Benedict painted by Luca Signorelli and il Sodoma, located in the cloister lunettes under the vaults, are considered masterworks of the Italian Renaissance.

 The frescoes disposition follows St. Gregory's account of Benedict's life.
 Signorelli's paintings were executed in 1497-98, while Sodoma's were completed after 1505.